ToolJet/ToolJet/docs/docs/deployment/client.md

      upload: build/(.*)
    ```

-3. Active cloud shell on your browser and create build folder
+3. Activate cloud shell on your browser and create build folder
    ```bash
    mkdir tooljet-assets
    ```